deeptools/deepTools/docs/content/help_galaxy_intro.rst

 Basic features of Galaxy
 -------------------------

+Galaxy is a web-based platform for data intensive, bioinformatics-dependent research and it is being developed by Penn State and John Hopkins University.
+The original Galaxy can be found `here <https://galaxyproject.org/>`_.

-The Galaxy team develops the platform, but since it is impossible to meet all bioinformatics needs (that can range from evolutionary analysis to data from mass spectrometry to high-throughput DNA sequencing (and way beyond)) with one single web server, many institutes have installed their own versions of Galaxy tuned to their specific needs.
+Since it is impossible to meet all bioinformatics needs -- that can range from evolutionary analysis to data from mass spectrometry to high-throughput DNA sequencing (and way beyond) -- with one single web server, many institutes have installed their own versions of the Galaxy platform tuned to their specific needs.

 Our `deepTools Galaxy <http://deeptools.ie-freiburg.mpg.de/>`__ is such a specialized server dedicated to the analysis of high-throughput DNA sequencing data.
 The overall makeup of this web server, however, is the same as for any other Galaxy installation, so if you've used Galaxy before, you will learn to use deepTools in no time!

 The start site
 ^^^^^^^^^^^^^^^